Erd\H{o}s-Rado Classes: Further results

 \subsection{A category theoretic interpretation of blueprints}

 This section gives a category theoretic perspective on the results we've proven and indiscernibles in general.
 It requires more category theoretic background than the rest of the paper (such as \cite{mp-accessible} or \cite{ar-presentable}), but can be skipped.
+This theme will be explored further in \cite{b-cat-ind}.